CarlosJDiaz13/Analysis-of-Phylogenetics-and-Evolution-with-R/README.md

 Cap_2 -->  First Steps in R for Phylogeneticists

 Cap_3 -->  Phylogenetic Data in R
-"This chapter details how phylogenetic data are handled in R. The issues discussed here will interest all users."
+"This chapter details how phylogenetic data are handled in R."